|Elliott Sound Products||AN-008|

 For example, a 27V 2W zener can carry a maximum continuous current of ...

 As noted in the 'transistor assisted zener' app note (AN-007), for optimum zener operation, it is best to keep the current to a maximum of 0.7 of the claimed maximum, so a 27V/2W zener should not be run at more than about 47mA.
-The ideal is probably about 25% of the maximum (17mA close enough, although reference 3 says 18.5mA), as this minimises wasted energy and ensures that the zener is operating within the most linear part of the curve.
+The ideal is about 30% of the maximum (22mA close enough, although reference 3 says 18.5mA), as this minimises wasted energy, keeps the zener at a reasonable temperature, and ensures that the zener is operating within the most linear part of the curve.
 If you look at the zener data table below, you will see that the test current is typically between 25% and 36% of the maximum continuous current.
 The wise reader will figure out that this range has been chosen to show the diode in the best possible light, and is therefore the recommended operating current .

 Figure 2 - Zener Diode AC Clamp

 In the first case, both zener diodes will conduct as conventional diodes, because the zener voltage can never be reached.
 In the second case, the actual clamped voltage will be 0.65V higher than the zener voltage because of the series diode.
 12V zeners will therefore clamp at around 12.65V - R1 is designed to limit the current to a safe value for the zeners, as described above.

 The important thing to remember is that zener diodes are identical to standard diodes below their zener voltage - in fact, conventional diodes can be used as zeners.
 The actual breakdown voltage is usually much higher than is normally useful, and each diode (even from the same manufacturing run) will have a different breakdown voltage that is normally far too high to be useful.